Vertecedoc4545/DeMorkeNorskeRamnen-GnomeShell-Theme/README.md

 You only need to clone the repo or download the zip file with the code, extract it and copy the folders inside Gnome-Shell-Theme to either `~/.themes` or `~/.local/share/themes` after that install the [user themes extension](https://extensions.gnome.org/extension/19/user-themes/) and `gnome-tweaks`, from there you can select the shell theme.

+finally the wallpaper is in the repo root folder undr Wallpaper
 ### If you want the folder an app icons

 i use the yaru-sage-dark theme-for-legacy-apps and icon-set which you can find pretty easly in the internet, if not install app-themes to `~/.themes` or `~/-local/share/themes`